-\textbf{Gating Mechanism}\quad Previous study \cite{gcn} has shown the GNNs are suffering from the smoothing problem when they are calculated by stacking many layers, thus, we overcome this issue by applying a question-aware gating \cite{DBLP:conf/ijcai/TangSMXYL20} and a general gating mechanism \cite{DBLP:conf/icml/GilmerSRVD17} to optimize the procedure.
+A previous study \cite{gcn} showed that GNNs suffer from the smoothing problem when calculated by stacking many layers, thus, we overcome this issue by applying question-aware \cite{DBLP:conf/ijcai/TangSMXYL20} and general gating mechanisms \cite{DBLP:conf/icml/GilmerSRVD17} to optimize the procedure.

-where $\mathcal{H}_q$ is the query representation given by a dedicated \bilstm encoder to keep consistency with the dimension of $N$, then concatenate them with nodes’ representations, the $\odot$ indicates element-wise multiplication.
+where ${H}_q$ is the query representation given by a dedicated \bilstm encoder to keep consistency with the dimension of node features $\mathscr{N}$, $j$ indicates the order of query words, $m$ is the query length, $\sigma$ is a sigmoid function, and $\odot$ indicates element-wise multiplication.
 Then the general gating mechanism is introduced as follows:

-\subsubsection{Output Layer}
+\subsection{Output Layer}